Erzie07/Gipfel/README.md

-# Hevy Workout Tracker Landing Page
+# Gip Workout Tracker Landing Page

 A landing page for the Hevy workout tracker app.